Other

 advertise the product that I wanted in order to get people who want that

-don’t like their “better” product.
-I want what the product that
+like their “better” product.
+I want what the product that was actually

 money?
 Should I not be upset by false advertising and call those